chess3official/chess3-whitepaper/README.md

 ## Abstract

 Chess3 is to chess what Web3 is to the internet.
-Built on Solana, Chess3 introduces a revolutionary play-to-earn chess platform that rewards gameplay, strategy, and community participation.
-While skill is rewarded, every player can earn through active participation.
+Built on Solana, it introduces a play-to-earn chess platform where players can earn from gameplay, own their progress, and participate in a community-governed ecosystem.

-The Chessalienz: Pawnz collection serves as the genesis NFT drop, granting holders exclusive access to the Chess3 platform and its growing ecosystem of competitive tournaments, governance rights, and earning opportunities.
+The Chessalienz: Pawnz collection is the genesis NFT drop that unlocks early access, tournaments, governance, and future rewards across the Chess3 platform.

 ---